 Price, a proud agricultural ambassador and multi-award-winning journalist, says he has travelled more than 100 000 km in the past year alone to tell stories of exceptional farmers as part of a television show.
 He is now convinced that farmers do more than any other group to promote South Africa.
 “VKB, as a visionary and dynamic agricultural company, immediately welcomed Farmers For Change’s vision.
 Together, we now create a new opportunity to boast the diversity of, and opportunities within, the agricultural industry.”

-Louwrens, a digital strategist and co-owner of the YehBaby agency, describes Food For Mzansi as an initiative to highlight the often neglected heroes of the agricultural industry.
+Louwrens, a digital strategist and co-owner of YehBaby Digital Creatives and Brand Managers, describes Food For Mzansi as an initiative to highlight the often neglected heroes of the agricultural industry.
 “We unashamedly share success stories and good news from the farmers and agri-entrepreneurs who feed South Africa.
 We believe in the power of agriculture to promote nation building and social cohesion through stories often overlooked by the broader society.”

 Food For Mzansi will promote agriculture through a dedicated website, social media platforms and a nationwide initiative targeting high schools, as well as other projects to reach people at grassroots level.